 We Need to Manage Growth and the Integration of Our Acquisitions.
-Over the past three years, we have significantly expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., International Media Integration Services, Ltd., Meyer Mohaddes Associates, Inc., Viggen Corporation, certain assets of the Transportation Systems business of Rockwell International, and the Security Products Division of Digital Systems Processing, Inc. A key element of our business strategy involves expansion through the acquisition of complementary businesses, products and technologies.
+Over the past few years, we have expanded our operations and made several substantial acquisitions of diverse businesses, including Intelligent Controls, Inc., International Media Integration Services, Ltd., Meyer Mohaddes Associates, Inc., Viggen Corporation, certain assets of the Transportation Systems business of Rockwell International, and the Security Products Division of Digital Systems Processing, Inc. A key element of our business strategy involves expansion through the acquisition of complementary businesses, products and technologies.
 Acquisitions may require significant capital infusions and, in general, acquisitions also involve a number of special risks, including:

-- . potential disruption of our ongoing business and the diversion of our resources and management's attention; - . the failure to retain or integrate key acquired personnel; - . the challenge of assimilating diverse business cultures; - . increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - . the incurrence of unforeseen obligations or liabilities; - . potential impairment of relationships with employees or customers as a result of changes in management; and - . increased interest expense and amortization of acquired intangible assets.
+- potential disruption of our ongoing business and the diversion of our resources and management's attention; - . the failure to retain or integrate key acquired personnel; - the challenge of assimilating diverse business cultures, and the difficulties in integrating the operations, technologies and information system of the acquired companies; - increased costs to improve managerial, operational, financial and administrative systems and to eliminate duplicative services; - . the incurrence of unforeseen obligations or liabilities; - potential impairment of relationships with employees or customers as a result of changes in management; and - increased interest expense and amortization of acquired intangible assets